HayaTamimi/HayaTamimi/README.md

 ### Hello ✨

-I am a passionate self-taught female programmer, intersted in tech world, languages and literatures.
+I am a passionate self-taught female programmer, interested in the tech world, languages and literatures.

 ## 💖 About Me

-- I'm currently trying to improve myself in the Frontend development.
+- I'm currently trying to improve myself in Frontend development.
 - I plan to study Backend development next.
 - Currently studying Python.
-- Self-studing CS
+- Self-studying CS